0xmetaschool/TripPlannerGPT/README.md

 ## Technologies Used

 - Next.js and React for Frontend and Backend
-- OpenAI API with GPT-4o model for AI-Powered Features
+- OpenAI API with GPT models for AI-Powered Features
 - Clerk authentication for Authorization

 ## Use Cases